 One major research line of our lab concerns auxin biosynthesis and its regulation in the model plant Arabidopsis thaliana.
 Our previous work provided evidence that led us to suggest that one route of auxin formation takes its course via the intermediate IAM, a compound proven to be endogenous to Arabidopsis and several other plant species (Pollmann et al. 2002; Sugawara et al. 2009).
-In the past, we succeeded in identifying and characterising the first plant IAM hydrolase (AMI1) from Arabidopsis, capable of catalysing the conversion of IAM to IAA (for review see: Pollmann et al. 2006; Lehmann et al. 2010).
+In the past, we have succeeded in identifying and characterising the first plant IAM hydrolase (AMI1) from Arabidopsis, capable of catalysing the conversion of IAM to IAA (for review, see: Pollmann et al. 2006; Lehmann et al. 2010).
 AMI1 is located in the cytoplasm (Pollmann et al. 2006), assumed to be the main locus of IAA biosynthesis.
-Judged by its primary amino acid composition and homology to other well-characterised enzymes, AMI1 is considered as a member of the amidase signature family that comprises enzymes that can be found widespread in nature, catalysing a diverse range of different reactions.
-To date, more than twenty AMI1-like proteins from both monocot and dicot plant species have been identified (Mano et al. 2010; Lehmann et al. 2010, Sánchez-Parra et al. 2014), suggesting a conserved and likely important function of AMI1-like enzymes.
-Our recent work on the elucidation of the role of AMI1-mediated IAA formation and on how AMI1 integrates into the already deciphered framework of auxin biosynthesis in plants revealed some intriguing aspects on a novel role of IAM as negative plant growth regulator (Fig. 2).
+Judging by its primary amino acid composition and homology to other well-characterised enzymes, AMI1 is considered a member of the amidase signature family that comprises enzymes that can be found to be widespread in nature, catalysing a diverse range of different reactions.
+To date, more than 20 AMI1-like proteins have been identified from monocot and dicot plant species (Mano et al. 2010; Lehmann et al. 2010, Sánchez-Parra et al. 2014), suggesting a conserved and likely important function of AMI1-like enzymes.
+Our recent work on the elucidation of the role of AMI1-mediated IAA formation and on how AMI1 integrates into the already deciphered framework of auxin biosynthesis in plants revealed some intriguing aspects on a novel role of IAM as a negative plant growth regulator (Fig. 2).